eraofchaos/eraofchaos.github.io/heroes/Lord Haart.md

 ---
 title: "Lord Haart"
 permalink: /heroes/Lord Haart/
-excerpt: "Lord Haart was killed, and has been resurrected.
+excerpt: "Era of Chaos Lord Haart.
+Lord Haart.
+Lord Haart was killed, and has been resurrected.
 As a general of the undead army, he has even more formidable powers than he had in life. "
 heroID: 60401
 last_modified_at: 2021-02-19
 locale: en